fated-dd/youtube-duplicate/README.md

 # YouTube Duplicate from SuperSimpleDev

-This is a duplicate of YouTube for [HTML & CSS Full Course - Beginner to Pro](https://www.youtube.com/watch?v=G3e-cpL7ofc)
+This is a duplicate YouTube page for [HTML & CSS Full Course - Beginner to Pro](https://www.youtube.com/watch?v=G3e-cpL7ofc)

 <br/>